-The Cambridge Junction – our city’s most diverse and serious home for the arts, which sits out on the skirt of the city centre by the train station, where its wooden planking, steel beams and great big concrete bricks inhale and exhale the arts and audiences – I am very honoured to say, has made me their Blogger in Residence for the 2014-15 arts programme.
+I am very honoured to say that the Cambridge Junction – our city’s most diverse and serious home for the arts, which sits out on the skirt of the city centre by the train station, inhaling and exhaling the arts and audiences – has made me their Blogger in Residence for the 2014-15 arts programme.
 My friends there asked me to write this introductory post about the arts, culture and criticism for their new blog, and, well…hmm…’critic’ is a funny word, isn’t it?

 To be honest, I don’t feel like ‘A Critic’….although what ‘A Critic’ is exists differently, separately, in your mind and my mind and everybody else’s mind and can’t be reliably nailed down as a concept.
-It is a word that can crack and break apart under the spinning force of changing meaning, but at this point in history it is heavily associated with negative appraisal, and with certain rhetorical traditions in journalism and academia, and it’s a word that just doesn’t fit me.
+It is a word that can crack and break apart under the spinning force of changing meaning; but at this point in history it is heavily associated with negative appraisal, and with certain rhetorical traditions in journalism and academia.
 I dislike the condescending archness of much traditional journalistic criticism.
 I think this has slid seductively into journalistic arts writing because it is sensationalist, and sells.
 The reason why it frustrates me is that the bitchy rhetorical register often adopted as a common tone warps the critical lens.
 Academic criticism is generally more beautiful and pure in spirit, but it is often inaccessibly, pointlessly complex.
 But it’s interesting to think that journalistic and academic criticism are housed things - within traditions, editorial structures, expectations.
-But after several hundred years of criticism being contained and shaped in these traditional publishing edifices, there is a new and peculiar publishing space: the internet.
+However, after several hundred years of criticism being contained and shaped in these traditional publishing edifices, there is a new and peculiar publishing space: the internet.